gstawde/XMarksTheSpot/docs/expert_users/README.md

 5. Run npm start

 ## Docker Setup:

+Before running any of the Docker commands, make sure the Docker daemon is started by launching the Docker desktop app and making sure it is running.
+The Docker daemon status in the bottom left should be green and say something like 'Engine running'.

 1. Navigate to dev/xmts-docker
 2. Build the image: docker compose build
 3. Start the docker services: docker compose up -d